TraderPilotTraderPilot

 Futures copy trading — common questions

 It depends on the firm and the case.
-Copying between your own accounts is usually allowed; copying a signal between accounts of different owners is something many firms restrict or forbid.
-Always review your prop firm's official rulebook.
+Copying between your own accounts is usually allowed at TopStep, Apex, MyFundedFutures and TakeProfitTrader.
+Copying a signal between accounts of different owners is something many firms restrict or forbid.
+Review each firm's current official rulebook.

 — Keep exploring